 I recommend considering at least 6 sessions initially.
 During this time you would have one meeting with me each week.
 I also give you practices to work on in between sessions.

-Most of my previous clients report big improvements in their feelings and behaviour after just 1 or 2 weeks into the program, so the positive effects can be immediate.
+Most of my previous clients have reported big improvements in their feelings and behaviour after just 1 or 2 weeks into the program, so the positive effects can be immediate.

 Some people wish to continue the sessions over a longer period, to keep improving, and working on confidence building or communication skills.
 For this reason I also offer a 3 month package.

 Everybody is unique, and this is one of the big benefits of having private one-to-one sessions; they can be tailored exactly to your particular needs.